 Vision and Guiding Principles

-We envision a day when a critical mass of citizens and leaders have come together across ethnic, social, economic, and political divides to build bridges of understanding and then work together to explore and then find actionable solutions for the biggest problems facing our societies.
+We envision a day when ours is an inclusive and united multi-ethnic society in which every person has the opportunity to contribute to and benefit from the common good.
+That vision can be achieved if a critical mass of citizens and leaders come together regularly across ethnic, social, economic, and political divides to build bridges of understanding and work together to explore and then find actionable solutions for the biggest systemic problems facing our societies.

 All reality is interconnected and interdependent.
 As the physicist David Bohm observed, we would be well served to see all of existence as an undivided whole.
 Bohm proposed that “the widespread and pervasive distinctions between people (race, nation, family, profession, etc., etc.), which are now preventing mankind from working together for the common good, and even for survival, have one of the key factors of their origin in a kind of thought that treats things as inherently divided, disconnected, and ‘broken up’ into yet smaller constituent constituent parts.”
 (David Bohm, Wholeness and The Implicate Order) A necessary corollary is that developing our understanding of systems thinking should be given a high priority.